-The 81st International Rice Festival will recognize SUZIE WEBB as the 2017 International Rice Festival President.
+The 83rd International Rice Festival will recognize DEBORAH NUTT WHITING as the 2019 International Rice Festival President.

 I hope you enjoy everything the festival has to offer.
 Come by and enjoy the food, parades, musical entertainment, contests - from queens to rice eating, carnival rides and all the special activities that make up this grand festival.

 The 83rd International Rice Festival will recognize THE GIELEN FAMILY as the 2019 Grand Parade Honoree of the Year.

 Lazar John “L.J.”
 Gielen, Carol “Chee Chee” Breaux Gielen, and their youngest daughter Kimberly “Kim” Gielen Gattle have been chosen as the 83rd International Rice Festival Grand Parade Marshals.

 Selected by IRF President, Deborah Nutt Whiting, L.J., Chee Chee, and Kim were chosen for their continuous contributions to the city of Crowley, the city that they were born, raised, and reside in and the city that they truly love.

 The 83rd International Rice Festival will recognize THIBODEAUX AG GROUP as the 2019 Honoree of the Year.